 Local Carpenter / Iron Worker – If you want truly unique furniture for your garden get in touch with a local carpenter or iron worker.
 You may be paying a fair bit extra but you would be getting a quality piece of bespoke furniture while supporting local business.

 We hope that you found this guide useful in helping you choose the right furniture for your garden, and that you’ll be relaxing outside all summer long!
-Will you be spending more time in your garden this summer?
-Let us know in the comments!
+Will you be spending more time in your garden and home this summer?
+If you need any exterior or interior design advice let us know in the comments!